meditationstuff/protocol_1/index.md

 **20250604**

 ok eyes have chilled out atm

+**20260126**
+\>\>\>
+Wow, “I desperately, desperately, desperately don’t want to be better than other people at anything I am remotely good at, because of how disconnective it would be.
+Everybody should in principle be able to be as good as everybody else at all the things.
+And everybody should actively and proactively collude(?) to facilitate that. \[?…] Thus(?), if there’s nobody already teaching the thing better than I ever could, then I don’t want to learn the thing, let alone become good at it, unless I simultaneously learn how to superlatively teach it and simultaneously execute on teaching it while learning it, in a lockstep fashion.
+Given enough resources it should in theory be possible to teach anybody, anything, and there is a collective moral imperative to jointly acquire such/&#8203;those resources for doing so.”
+Well, hmmm/&#8203;butts.

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]